mateoservent/coefeasy/README.md

 # Fit the logistic regression model.
 Here, we're taking 'am' (Automatic Transmission) as the binary response.
 model_logit <- glm(am ~ wt, data = mtcars, family = "binomial")

-# Use Coeffeasy's function to interpret the coefficients

 # Using the default settings, which automatically deduce variable names and use an alpha of 0.05
 Coeffeasy_logit(model_logit)